catapracts/ExerciseProject/README.md

   To make a Program for Front_End with React, javascript, HTML, CSS etc
 - Back_End
   To make a Program for Back_End with Spring, C, JAVA, C++ etc
 - Test
   To make a Program using with various language to make a diverse Program
-- Debug Log
+- Debug Log(Later)
   To write a Debugging Log and solve the problem

 3. Plan